ApryseSDK/webviewer-react/README.md

 await addInstance(initialDoc, UID, HTMLElement)
 ```

-Or simply import the <DocumentViewer /> component and place it at the places you want
+Or simply import the <DocumentViewer /> component and place it at the places where you want to display your documents.

 ```
 import { DocumentViewer } from '@pdftron/webviewer-react'